junxit/us-congress-bills-112/bill.md

   - **(3)** *Appropriations requests* Expenses paid under this subsection shall not form the basis for additional appropriations requests from the National Archives and Records Administration in the future.
 - **(g)** *Information* To the extent permitted by law, the heads of executive agencies, the Government Accountability Office, and the Congressional Research Service shall provide to the Commission such information as the Commission may require to carry out its functions.
 - **(h)** *Compensation of members* Members of the Commission shall serve without compensation for services performed for the Commission.
-- **(i)** *Travel expenses* The members of the Commission shall be allowed travel expenses, including per diem in lieu of subsistence, at rates authorized for employees of agencies under subchapter I of chapter 57 of title 5, United States Code, while away from their homes or regular places of business in the performance of services for the Commission.
 - **(i)** *Travel expenses*
   - **(1)** *In general* The members of the Commission shall be allowed travel expenses, including per diem in lieu of subsistence, at rates authorized for employees of agencies under subchapter I of chapter 57 of title 5, United States Code, while away from their homes or regular places of business in the performance of services for the Commission.
   - **(2)** *Payment of expenses* The Administrator of General Services shall pay travel expenses under this subsection from available appropriations in the operating expenses account of the General Services Administration.